-For the past nine years Australia has lacked a coherent climate and energy policy at the national level, although the Liberal National Coalition government did agree to a plan for enabling the national grid to facilitate the secure transition from coal to clean energy.
-This is the Blueprint for the Future proposed designed by the Independent Review into the Future Security of the National Electricity Market conducted led by Chief Scientist Alan Finkel (referred to hereafter as the "Finkel Review").21 It was agreed to in 2017 by the federal and all state and territory governments in the NEM.
+For the past nine years Australia has lacked s a coherent climate and energy policy., The Liberal National Coalition government did agree to but it does have a nationally agreed vision for grid and market reforms plan for enabling the grid to facilitate the secure transition from coal to clean energy.
+This is the Blueprint for the Future proposed designed by the Independent Review into the Future Security of the National Electricity Market conducted led by Chief Scientist Alan Finkel.21 It was agreed to in 2017 by the federal and all state and territory governments in the NEM.
 22 The ISP is the most important of the recommendations.